Bwana Devil: Release

-The film premiered under the banner of "Arch Oboler Productions" on Wednesday, November 26, 1952, with a twin engagement at the Hollywood Paramount Theatre and the Paramount Theatre in downtown Los Angeles.
+The film premiered on November 26, 1952 with a twin engagement at the Hollywood Paramount Theatre and the Paramount Theatre in downtown Los Angeles.
 It opened to the public the following day.

-At all U.S. screenings of feature-length 3D films in the 1950s, the polarized light method was used and the audience wore 3D glasses with gray Polaroid filters.
-The anaglyph color filter method was only used for a few short films during these years.
-The two-strip Natural Vision projection system required making substantial alterations to a theater's projectors and providing its screen with a special non-depolarizing surface.
+As with all American screenings of feature-length 3D films in the 1950s, the polarized light method was employed and the audience wore 3D glasses with gray Polaroid filters.
+The two-strip Natural Vision projection system required substantial alterations to theater projectors and the fitting of a special non-depolarizing surface on screens.

-The film was a critical failure, but a runaway success with audiences.
-It opened in San Francisco on December 13, Philadelphia, Dallas, Houston, and San Antonio on December 25, and New York on February 18, 1953.

 M.L.
-Gunzburg presents 3D, a short film produced by Bob Clampett and featuring Beany and Cecil, was screened preceding the film.
+Gunzburg Presents 3D, a short film produced by Bob Clampett and featuring Beany and Cecil, was screened preceding the film.
 Long thought lost, the short rejoined Bwana Devil for screenings at the Egyptian Theater in 2003 and 2006.

-Natural Vision announced they would make 12 follow up films.

-United Artists

-United Artists bought the rights to Bwana Devil from Arch Oboler Productions for $500,000 and a share of the profits and began a wide release of the film in March as a United Artists film.
-A lawsuit followed, in which producer Edward L. Alperson Jr. claimed that he was part owner of the film after purchasing a share of it for $1,000,000 USD.
-The courts decided in Oboler's favor, as Alperson's claim was unsubstantiated and "under the table".
+United Artists bought the rights to Bwana Devil from Arch Oboler Productions for $500,000 and a share of the profits and began a wide release of the film in March.
+A lawsuit followed in which producer Edward L. Alperson Jr. claimed that he was part owner of the film after purchasing a share of it for $1,000,000, but the court decided in Oboler's favor.

 The other major studios reacted by releasing their own 3D films.
-Warner Brothers optioned the Natural Vision process for House of Wax.
-It premiered on April 10, 1953, and was advertised as "the first 3D release by a major studio".
-In truth, Columbia had trumped them by two days with their release of Man in the Dark on April 8, 1953.
+Warner Bros. optioned the Natural Vision process for House of Wax, which premiered on April 10, 1953 and was advertised as the first 3D release by a major studio.
+However, Columbia Pictures had released Man in the Dark two days earlier.